European spy chiefs warn of hybrid threats from Russia, IS

 - In fight over Bombardier CSeries, Boeing loses friends as well as tariff case

-“Whatever nonsense they conjure up, the case is clear,” said Parker, adding there was no doubt about the origin of the attack against Skripal.
+“Whatever nonsense they conjure up, the case is clear,” said Parker.

+He later told reporters that since allied governments were first briefed on Russia’s involvement in the attack by the British government, ” the case, if anything, has got stronger since then.”

 Germany’s domestic intelligence chief, Hans-Georg Maassen, said his agency, known as BfV, blames Russian authorities for orchestrating a persistent cyberattack aimed at stealing sensitive data so it can be used in future intelligence campaigns, such as what happened with the Democratic National Committee emails leaked during the 2016 U.S. presidential election campaign.